freeCodeCamp/awesome-quincy-larson-emails/README.md

 Bonus: I’m currently listening to “Algorithms to Live By: The Computer Science of Human Decisions.”
 This book is a fascinating mash-up of technology and psychology (12 hour listen): http://amzn.to/2nNQ5Bl

+### May 4, 2017
+1. We asked 20,000 people who they are and how they’re learning to code.
+Here are the results of our 2017 New Coder Survey (6 minute read): https://fcc.im/2p1yWpv

+2. How I went from zero to San Francisco software engineer in 12 months (8 minute read): https://fcc.im/2p32CxF

+3. Every single Machine Learning course on the internet, ranked by your reviews (20 minute read): https://fcc.im/2pJRNT3

+Bonus: All freeCodeCamp t-shirts and hoodies are now sold at-cost (without any profit margin - just the cost of production).
+If you haven't gotten one yet, you can now get one inexpensively (1 minute read): https://fcc.im/2p9LVkd

 ### April 27, 2017
 1. Google just released a free course on how to build Progressive Web Apps (self-paced): https://fcc.im/2ppTsz9